Autumn Rim to Rim in the Grand Canyon

 Day 2

-On day two we’ll break camp and hike another 7 miles down to Bright Angel Campground (en-route we’ll do a side hike to a fantastic waterfall – Ribbon Falls).
+On day two we’ll break camp and hike another 7 miles down to Bright Angel Campground.
+En route we traverse the amazing Bright Angel Box Canyon.
+With sheer granite and schist walls rising hundreds of feet above us, we hike along the crystal clear, spring-fed desert oasis of Bright Angel Creek.
 Our camp is located at the bottom of the Grand Canyon adjacent to the Colorado River and historic Phantom Ranch.

 Day 3